mitric-lab/programming_theochem/src/06-configuration_interaction/03-full_ci.md

 can we have a quartet with an even number of electrons?
 If we inspect the configurations, we see that all the contributing configurations have 3 electrons.
-This is because our Hamiltonian is constructed in the basis of **all** 8-site-configurations, which includes among others the vacuum state as well as the state with 8 electrons.
+This is because our Hamiltonian is constructed in the basis of **all** 8-site configurations, which includes among others the vacuum state as well as the state with 8 electrons.
 Therefore, we will also obtain all cationic and anionic states along with the electronically excited states (and the ground state, of course).
-Although this could be seen as a benefit, if only neutral states are desired, this would cost additional computational resources for a calculation which is already expensive.
+Although this could be seen as a benefit, if only neutral states are desired, this would cost additional computational resources for a calculation that is already expensive.

 To avoid this, we can project the Hamiltonian onto the subspace of neutral states with the help of a projector.